 Trying to embrace a lifestyle that doesn’t smack of waste?
 It’s easier said than done when we’re dealing with long ingrained habits.
-The good news is, there are a lot of changes you can make on your way to an eco-friendly green kitchen that will take zero effort on your part.
+The good news is, there are a lot of changes you can make on your way to an eco conscious green kitchen that will take zero effort on your part.
 All you’ve got to do is remember to implement them.

 Put a lid on it.

 When you’re cooking on the stove top you can cut your cooking time and your energy usage by up to 75 percent just by using a tight fitting lid says Richard Ehrlich, author of The Green Kitchen.
 Boiling water?
 Warming soup?
 Put a lid on it!
 I use a lid on almost everything I cook to save energy, but it also helps to save time – and who couldn’t use more of that?
+An eco conscious kitchen has a multitude of benefits!

 Save your cooking water.